hernan-erasmo/overlord-rs/crates/profito-rs/README.md

 ## Overview

 profito-rs is the "profit engine" of overlord-rs.
-It receives underwater user alerts from vega-rs, replicates AAVE's liquidation logic in Rust for optimal parameter calculation, determines the most profitable liquidation strategy, and crafts MEV bundles for submission to block builders.
+It receives underwater user alerts from vega-rs, replicates AAVE's liquidation logic in Rust for parameter calculation, determines the most profitable liquidation strategy, and crafts MEV bundles for submission to block builders.

 ## Architecture